alrubi00/ws-order-form-automation/README.md

 # Wholesale Order Form Automation (OFA)

 ## Problem Statement
-As a Wholesale Team member, updates the order form xlsx file must be manually performed before sharing with dispensary partners anywhere between 2-4 times a day.
+As a Wholesale Team member, updates to the order form xlsx file must be manually performed before sharing with dispensary partners anywhere between 2-4 times a day.
 This includes (but not limited to) updating and/or removing products, inventory totals, lab results, and manually applying discounted updates for volume and older products.
 Not only is it a time-consuming (1.5-3 hours a day) and tedious process, but it’s also prone to human error.

 ## Solution
 OFA will query Acumatica’s API endpoints to gather up-to-date data on what products are available to be sold out of the East Boston distribution warehouse, including lab results, quantities, and build the order form in under 3 minutes.